 RAVE FabriCARE is a garment care specialist.

 We care for bespoke, made-to-measure, designer, high fashion, specialty and couture garments, household textiles and accessories.
-We have a national and international reputation for the quality of the product that we deliver through our local in-store service, local pickup and delivery service and nationwide clean by mail service.
+We have a national and international reputation for the quality of the product that we deliver through our local in-store service, local pickup and delivery service, nationwide clean by mail service and worldwide clean by mail service.

 Here are a few examples of that advice: